labinskin/MechaCar_Statistical_Analysis/README.md

 Much like our discussion of the summary statistics above, there is clearly something off about Lot 3 and we should investigate what is causing these irregularities.

 ##### Study Design: MechaCar vs Competition
+For future studies, we want to compare MechaCar against the competition to see where MechaCar performs better.
+Here we began thinking about what features consumers find important when purchasing a vehicle.
+Consumers are focused on safety and carrying capacity, especially as more types of vehicles are being used to pick up furniture or other goods.

+**Metrics**

+The two metrics that we would be most interested in examining and testing are:

+Carrying Capacity

+Safety

+**Null and Alternative Hypothesis**

+H0: There is no statistical significant difference on defined metrics between MechaCar and competition, indicating that MechaCar's carrying and capacity and safety are similar to its' competition.

+Ha: The is statistical significant difference on defined metrics between MecharCar and competition, indicating that MechaCar is either statistically above or below the competition.

+We would continue to use the significance level of .05 in our testing.

+**Statistical Tests**

+The statistical test used would be a two-tail T-Test.

+**Data Needed**

+The data we would need to gather is the safety records and carrying capacity of ourselves and our competitors.